 Quote from Marina McCoy: Philosophy Professor, Boston College

 “I have been volunteering with a group of Lay Dominicans at MCI Norfolk Prison for more than a dozen years.
-Life in prison is challenging: men and women who are incarcerated struggle with not only personal issures such as mental health or substance abuse challenges, or relationships with family made more difficult by time in prison.
+Life in prison is challenging men and women who are incarcerated struggle with not only personal issues such as mental health or substance abuse challenges, or relationships with family made more difficult by time in prison.
 They also struggle with social judgment and policies that often do not fully recognize their humanity.
 Bethany House is a place that embraces the whole human being; they do not just supply the resources for people getting back on their feet after incarceration; they are a community and family for those in need.
-This commnity also extends to the volunteers.
+This community also extends to the volunteers.
 I know what I look forward to opportunities to connect with other volunteers and to be part of a larger caring group that does not measure one another by money, education, social status, or whether one was inside or outside.
 Bethany House is a place that exhibits Fr.
 Jean Joseph Lataste OP’s vision of a place where all are one in Christ.
-Thank you Bethany House!”
+Thank you, Bethany House!”

 Ruth and Joli went above and beyond for me and my daughters.
 They were more than a program director and house manager.
 They were hands on in helping me through a really tough transition period called reentry.
 They showed me unconditional love and support through that transition.
 They understood the importance of family and allowed me time with my daughters in the house.
 They helped me get a license.
 They connected me to Guido Jacques and A & M Tool and Design.
 And because of that connection I have meaningful employment and housing.
 They helped me in so many ways I could go on and on but I won’t bore you.
 I will say though that Ruth and Joli are special women.
 They are my family and if we had more people like them in the world mass incarceration would end today!
 What these two women have given to me and continue to give me and to every woman who has come through Bethany House is a second chance of life.
-A special thank you to the Bethany House Board of Directors and benefactors."